javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 What happens when objects are added `obj1 + obj2`, subtracted `obj1 - obj2` or printed using `alert(obj)`?

-In that case objects are auto-converted to primitives, and then the operation is carried out.
+In that case, objects are auto-converted to primitives, and then the operation is carried out.

 In the chapter <info:type-conversions> we've seen the rules for numeric, string and boolean conversions of primitives.
 But we left a gap for objects.
 Now, as we know about methods and symbols it becomes possible to fill it.